mathiasertl/django-ca/docs/source/quickstart_as_app.rst

 #########################

 This guide provides instructions for running your own certificate authority as a Django app in your existing Django project.
-This setup allows you to integrate django-ca into aan existing Django deployment.
+This setup allows you to integrate django-ca into an existing Django deployment.

 In this guide we do not cover creating your own Django project, deployment strategies or regular Python or Django development.